mbj/developers-bicycles/README.md

 ## Coverage

-A Passing test suite only signals the **lower bound** of semantics in a program can express.
+A passing test suite only signals the **lower bound** of semantics a program can express.

 What constrains the **upper bound**?